French Slang

 See you soon.

-How are you? (literally alright, to which the response can ‘Ça va!’)
+(literally “Alright?”, to which the response can be ‘Ça va!’)

 Ça va!
 Bien!
 Comme ce, comme ça!
 Pas mal!
 Vachement bien!